blakeembrey/writing/src/articles/2015/06/facetime-auto-answer-applescript/index.md

 end repeat
 ```

-The script just runs an infinite loop.
+The script runs on an infinite loop.
 There is a delay of 5 seconds when the application is closed and 2 seconds when the application is open.
 It attempts to select the "answer" button on the screen and, if it exists, it checks the caller id and clicks answer.
 Pretty simple.

 Next we want to export the script for execution.
 Navigate to `File -> Export` and save it somewhere you can remember it.
-For me, it was called `Documents/Scripts/facetime-auto-answer`.
+For me, it was as `Documents/Scripts/facetime-auto-answer`.
 You need this path for the next step.

-Let's create a Launchd script to handle execution on computer startup.
+Let's create a Launchd script to handle execution on computer start up.
 Navigate to `~/Library/LaunchAgents` using Terminal (open Terminal and enter `cd ~/Library/LaunchAgents`).
 After that, that's add our file (below) as `com.blakeembrey.facetime-auto-answer.plist` (just `vi com.blakeembrey.facetime-auto-answer.plist` and hit `i` to switch to insert mode).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>